turbot/steampipe-plugin-oci/docs/tables/oci_identity_api_key.md

 # Table: oci_identity_api_key

-This resource provides the Api Key resource in Oracle Cloud Infrastructure Identity service.
+An API key is a PEM-format RSA credential for securing requests to the Oracle Cloud Infrastructure REST API.

 ## Examples